raydenlim/tp/docs/UserGuide.md

 * STUDENT_NAME - The name of the student you want to find.

 Examples:
-* `find n/John Doe` Finds and displays the profile of students with the name “John Doe.”
+* `find n/John Doe` Finds and displays the profile of students with the name “John Doe”.
-* `find n/Jane Doe` Finds and displays the profile of students with the name “Jane Doe.”
+* `find n/Jane Doe` Finds and displays the profile of students with the name “Jane Doe”.

 ### 🥅Filtering results: filter
 Filters the results displayed on the dashboard